Alexander Campbell and Isabella McDonald were my paternal grandfather's paternal grandparents. Alexander

 The Emigration of Highland Crofters Under the Auspices of the Imperial Government

-During this time London–born and Eton–educated Bosville–MacDonald began selling off his land on Trotternish to pay his creditors.
+During this period London–born and Eton–educated Bosville–MacDonald began selling off his land on Trotternish to pay his creditors.

 Crofters and cottars, including Isabella's family, were cleared from their land to make way for sheep farms.
 The